 Buoys and boundary markers

-- Markers are commonly arranged in lines or pairs along the perimeter; stay outside the outer marker until youre clearly clear of the zone.
+- Markers are commonly arranged in lines or pairs along the perimeter; stay outside the outer marker until you're clearly clear of the zone.

 -